-- 1.3 This revised SPD will be the subject of public consultation for a period of six weeks from 6th September to 18th October 2019. - 1.4 This SPD has been prepared in line with the requirements of the Town and Country Planning (Local Planning) (England) Regulations 2012 and upon adopted it will replace the 2016 Housing Choice SPD. - 1.5 A Sustainability Appraisal and Habitats Regulations Assessment Screening Report has been carried out and consulted upon for the East Staffordshire Local Plan.
+- 1.3 This revised SPD will be the subject of public consultation for a period of six weeks from 9am Friday 26th August 2022 to 5pm Monday 10th October 2022. - 1.4 This SPD has been prepared in line with the requirements of the Town and Country Planning (Local Planning) (England) Regulations 2012 and on adoption will replace the 2019 Housing Choice SPD. - 1.5 A Sustainability Appraisal and Habitats Regulations Assessment Screening Report has been carried out and consulted upon for the East Staffordshire Local Plan.
 As the draft SPD supports the East Staffordshire Local Plan 2015, there is no further need to undertake a separate Sustainability Appraisal or Habitats Regulations Assessment for the SPD itself.